Stal Stalowa Wola: History

 The 2019–20 II liga season began severely for the Subcarpathian team – they had one point in the initial five matches.
 After the loss to Błękitni Stargard (0–1), the coach Paweł Wtorek resigned.
 He was replaced by Szymon Szydełko, who was unable to turn around the club's fortunes.
 Stalówka finished the season in 15th, thus becoming relegated to III liga.
 Szydełko stayed at the club, beginning another season with a victory in the Polish Cup over the II liga side Skra Częstochowa (3–1 win).
 On October 31, 2020, after the 0–3 loss to Wisła Puławy, Szymon Szydełko was released from his contract (at the time of his release, Stal was sixth, 18 points behind to first place).
 On November 4, 2020, Jaromir Wieprzęć was announced as his successor.
 They were not able to win the promotion back the following season, finding themselves remaining in the fourth-tier III liga.

+In the 2022–23 season, Stal won the Polish Cup of the Subcarpathian Voivodeship and were promoted to the II liga – securing promotion in the penultimate round by winning 7–0 over Wisła Sandomierz and reaching a six-point lead over Avia Świdnik.

+Stal Stalowa Wola achieved back-to-back promotions through the play-offs in the 2023–24 season.
+Their 2–1 victory over KKS 1925 Kalisz in the play-off final marked their return to the second tier after a 14-year absence.
+However, despite their efforts, the team was relegated back to the third tier with two matches remaining in the 2024–25 I liga season.